 The measles virus is so easily spread that 90 percent of those exposed to it will get sick.
 What’s more, it can linger in the air after an infected person leaves the scene and continue to infect others for up to two hours.
 Children (and adults) are safe only if they’ve been vaccinated or have already had measles.

-At this writing, measles outbreaks in the U.S. this year (2019) have occurred in 23 states, including New York, New Jersey, Washington, California and Michigan.
-Cases in the U.S. have risen to 880, the most recorded since before the year 2000, when – thanks to the MMR vaccine (for measles, mumps and rubella) – we regarded the disease as eliminated.
+Measles outbreaks in the U.S. this year (2019) have occurred in 23 states, including New York, New Jersey, Washington, California and Michigan.
+As of September 2nd 2019, cases in the U.S. have risen to 1,234 across 31 states in the the worst U.S. outbreak of the virus since 1992, when – thanks to the MMR vaccine (for measles, mumps and rubella) – we regarded the disease as eliminated.

 According to the CDC these cases are mainly due to unvaccinated U.S. residents traveling abroad to areas where the vaccine is not as readily available as it is here. measles is prevalent.
-In April, the World Health Organization reported that there were 3 times as many cases of measles worldwide this year as there were in the first 3 months of 2018.
+In April, the World Health Organization reported that there were three times as many cases of measles worldwide this year as there were in the first three months of 2018.

-Bear in mind that before 1963 when the vaccine became available, an estimated 3 to 4 million people in the U.S. were infected every year, with 48,000 requiring hospitalization and 4,000 developing encephalitis.
+Bear in mind that before 1963 when the vaccine became available, an estimated three to four million people in the U.S. were infected every year, with 48,000 requiring hospitalization and 4,000 developing encephalitis.
 An estimated 400-500 people died annually.

 There’s no treatment for measles; it has to run its course.
-Infants with known exposure can receive the MMR within 3 days to limit severity of the infection.
+Infants with known exposure can receive the MMR within three days to limit severity of the infection.
 Pregnant or immune-compromised people can get serum immune globulin injections, which provide pre-formed antibodies to fight the virus.
-When given within 6 days of exposure, this treatment can prevent measles or make symptoms less severe.
+When given within six days of exposure, this treatment can prevent measles or make symptoms less severe.

 I am a strong proponent of vaccination.
 Immunization is not without risk, but the risk is greatly outweighed by the risk of disease.
 Children should get the MMR vaccine as recommended – one shot at 12 to 15 months and the second between ages 4 and 6.